A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: Fingerprint Database Generation Method

 In the CIR generation stage, $N$ CIRs are generated at each surveying position under $N$ measurements.
-At each surveying position and for each measurement, the CIR is generated by following steps: \begin{enumerate} \item Calculate the distance parameters between the Tx and Rx, the distance parameters between the Tx and RIS, the distance parameters between the RIS and Rx, the distance parameters between the Tx and clusters/scatters in the SB-NLoS path, the distance parameters between the clusters/scatters and Rx in the SB-NLoS path, the distance parameters between the RIS and clusters/scatters in the DB-NLoS path, and the distance parameters between the clusters/scatters and Rx in the DB-NLoS path;
+At each surveying position and for each measurement, the CIR is generated by following steps: \begin{enumerate} \item Calculate the distance parameters between the Tx and Rx, the distance parameters between the Tx and RIS, the distance parameters between the RIS and Rx, the distance parameters between the Tx and clusters/scatterers in the SB-NLoS path, the distance parameters between the clusters/scatterers and Rx in the SB-NLoS path, the distance parameters between the RIS and clusters/scatterers in the DB-NLoS path, and the distance parameters between the clusters/scatterers and Rx in the DB-NLoS path;

-\item Based on the spatially correlated maps of shadow fading and distance parameters, calculate the link attenuations, i.e., $L^{LoS}$, $L^{VLoS}$, $L^{SB-NLoS}$ and $L^{DB-NLoS}$;
+\item Based on the spatially correlated maps of shadow fading and distance parameters, calculate the link attenuations, i.e., $L^{\mathrm{LoS}}$, $L^{\mathrm{VLoS}}$, $L^{\mathrm{SB-NLoS}}$ and $L^{\mathrm{DB-NLoS}}$;

 \item Calculate the angles of departure at the Tx broadside, i.e., $\phi^{TR}$, $\phi^{TI}$ and $\phi^{TC}_{c_{1}}$.
 Calculate the angles of arrival and the angles of departure at RIS broadside, i.e., $\phi^{IT}$, $\phi^{IR}$ and $\phi^{IC}_{c_{2}}$.
 Calculate the angles of arrival at Rx broadside, i.e., $\phi^{RT}$, $\phi^{RI}$, $\phi^{RC}_{c_{1}}$ and $\phi^{RC}_{c_{2}}$;